Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the pension is at least one-and-a-half times above the minimum social security pension amount (the so-called ‘threshold amount’).

-As of January 1 2016 and until December 31 2018, to be eligible for the early old-age pension a person must have accrued:
+Until 31 December 2018, to be eligible for the early old-age pension a person must have accrued:

 - 42 years and 10 months of contributions (for male workers); and